igrega348/neural_xray/README.md

 - NeRF samples per ray: 256
 - Training time: ~30 minutes on T4

 The demo uses synthetic data, which is simpler than real experimental data.
 Real experimental data typically requires higher spatial resolution of the deformation field to capture more complex deformations.
+Large-scale runs with experimental data were performed on Grasshopper GH200 Lambda machines.

 ## Setting up